scala/docs.scala-lang/_tour/basics.md

 x = 3 // This does not compile.
 ```

-The type of a value can be omitted and inferred by [type inference](https://docs.scala-lang.org/tour/type-inference.html), or it can be explicitly stated:
+The type of a value can be omitted and [inferred](https://docs.scala-lang.org/tour/type-inference.html), or it can be explicitly stated:

 ```tut
 val x: Int = 1 + 1